 Drop off/pick up: Students of all ages may be dropped off and picked up if you prefer to wait in your car or run an errand during class time.

 In Waiting Areas…

-Office staff will be cleaning shared touch areas in common areas (handrails, doorknobs, etc), as well as the bathrooms, frequently.
+Office staff will be cleaning shared touch areas in common areas (handrails, doorknobs, etc), as well as the bathrooms, nightly.

 Families may wait in designated areas, but we ask that each household remain 6-feet apart from each-other while waiting.